Jojendersie/Epsilon-Intersection/README.md

   * *3dtypes.hpp*: shapes for 3D inclusive surface, volume, center, ... functions.
 Also adds numerous "conversion" methods e.g. bounding box for a set of points.
   * *3dintersection.hpp*: adds the distance() and intersection() methods to 3dtypes

+The configuration system of epsilon works as follows:

+All files expect to include the config.hpp (or depend on it).
+The repository only contains a defaultconfig.hpp.
+This should be copied and renamed accordingly.
+Thus, you can use epsilon as submodule in other repositories.
+Since the new (renamed) config file is not part of this repository you can change it as you want.

 Range of Functions
 -------------------------------------------------------------------------------